Student Academic Rights and Responsibilities

 Students seeking to redress an action by a member of the faculty, administration, or staff of the University should consult the Student Handbook (http://www.ndnu.edu/campus-life/student-handbook.aspx) for detailed policies and procedures.

-Notre Dame de Namur University I.D. cards are required of all students and are issued free of charge at the time of registration from the Public Safety Office at St. Mary's 111.
+Notre Dame de Namur University I.D. cards are required of all students and are issued free of charge at the time of registration from the Student Life and Leadership Office at the Campus Center.